 - Leading a multi-agency effort to assess the economy-wide costs and benefits of mitigation options.

-Abt Associates serves as a major sub-contractor to Engility Corporation in this USAID-funded project.
+Abt Associates served as a major sub-contractor to RTI Corporation on this USAID-funded project.

-The government used results of Abt’s analysis as the evidence base to its Intended Nationally Determined Contribution and the prioritization and formulation of sectoral mitigation actions.
+The government used results of Abt’s analysis in a number of ways including as the evidence base to its Intended Nationally Determined Contribution and the prioritization and formulation of sectoral mitigation actions.
 The data will also serve as the foundation of a transparent, consistent, accessible, and comprehensive dataset to develop a robust national greenhouse gas emissions inventory.